hyperledger-archives/indy-sdk/experimental/plugins/postgres_storage/README.md

 will create only 1 connection pool reused by all wallets.
 This can be useful if intend to open many different wallets.
 Postgres has by default limitation of ~100 simultaneous connections and using this strategy you can limit number of DB connections significantly.
+- `MultiWalletMultiTable` - each wallet is stored in its own table.
+All table are located in one database
+- `MultiWalletSplitDatabaseMultiTable` - same like MultiWalletMultiTable with the difference that the wallet tables are stored in multible databases.
+The chosen database for storing the wallet depends on a substring (default character 4-6) of the wallet id.

 By default is used `DatabasePerWallet` mode, however you can override this by specifying value of `wallet_scheme` with value `MultiWalletSingleTable` or `MultiWalletSingleTableSharedPool`.